 Alibaba has established a strong stance in the e-commerce market with its large scale of operations, innovative ideas, distribution strategies, and strong market share.
 Even though there are counterfeit items being sold and their main market force is China, they still are preferred by many all around the world.
 China being the second most populated country is alone their major source of income.

 With a strong digital marketing presence Alibaba can reach various countries while benefiting from the cost-effectiveness of digital marketing through multiple channels like SEO, emailing, content marketing, and social media marketing.

 Acquiring the principles of digital marketing and completing Certified Courses may open doors to work with large retailers like Alibaba.
 IIDE’s short-term certification courses may get you up to speed in as little as five days on a variety of digital skills and expertise.
 IIDE offers short-term certification courses in social media marketing, media strategy, and search engine optimization.

-For additional in-depth corporate research, see our IIDE Knowledge site.
-Thank you for reading, and please share your opinions on the case study in the comments box below.
+For additional in-depth corporate research like the SWOT Analysis of Alibaba, see our IIDE Knowledge site.
+Thank you for reading, and please share your opinions on the Swot Analysis of Alibaba in the comments box below.